 Saturday - Arrival day where we leave you in peace to settle into your accommodation.

-Sunday - Visit to local market in Lablachere followed by our welcome meeting & a run through of the week's itinerary.
+Sunday - Welcome meeting & a run through of the week's itinerary.

 Monday - Day of climbing & abseiling in Chassezac Gorge.